Spicy Korean Cucumber Salad (Oi Muchim)

 Instructions:

 1. Prep cucumbers.
 Wash cucumbers and trim ends, if needed.
-Cut into half lengthwise then cut into chunky, 1-inch half moons.
+Cut into half lengthwise then chop into chunky, 1-inch half moons.
+Thick pieces are ideal.
+Or, cut into cucumber slices, but make sure they are thick 1/4-inch rounds.

 2. Add dressing.
 In a large bowl, add ingredients for the dressing directly on top of the cucumbers.

 3. Serve and enjoy.
-Mix Oi Muchim well and serve immediately!
+Mix well, using hands, and serve immediately!

 PRO Tips: